Smooth Crossover Between Weak and Strong Thermalization using Rigorous Bounds on Equilibration of Isolated Systems: Results

 One interesting question is whether there is a sharp transition between weak and strong thermalization regimes.
 To study this, we analyzed the scaling of $d_{eff}$ for $\theta = \pi/2$ and different values of $\phi$ in Fig.\ref{fig:eff}(b) in a semi-log scale.
 One can see that all the curves are seen to obey an exponential increase, as seen for the four initial states of Fig.\ref{fig:mag}.
 To have a more quantitative analysis, we obtain the exponent $\beta$ from a fit of $d_{eff}\sim e^{\beta N}$ for each curve of Fig.\ref{fig:eff}(b).
-This is shown in Fig.\ref{fig:eff}(c), where a non-monotonic behavior can be seen (as expected from Fig. \ref{fig:effdim}) and no sharp transition as we change $\phi$.
-Therefore it seems there is no clear cut-off between weak and strong thermalization, but a continuous transition.
+This is shown in Fig.\ref{fig:eff}(c), where a non-monotonic behavior can be seen (as expected from Fig.\ref{fig:effdim}) and no sharp transition as we change $\phi$.
+Therefore it seems there is no clear cut-off between weak and strong thermalization, but a smooth crossover.
 Note that, in principle for any $\beta >0$ the system will equilibrate for large enough $N$.
-Therefore in principle, the difference between strong and weak thermalization is only on the size scales needed to obtain thermal behavior.
-Note that the $\beta$ can be close to zero, in the brighter part of Fig. \ref{fig:effdim}, but it is not zero as the initial state would be an eigenstate of $H$.
+Therefore in principle, the difference between strong and weak thermalization is only on the size scales needed to obtain thermal behavior; and also on the time scales as argued in \cite{Chengju2017,Hyungwon15,Farrelly17}.
+Note that the $\beta$ can be close to zero, in the brighter part of Fig.\ref{fig:effdim}, but it is not zero as the initial state would be an eigenstate of $H$.